Heat Transfer Printing: Print Patterns On Silicone Product

 Introduction

 Heat transfer printing is a popular printing method used to create designs on various materials, including fabric, paper, plastic, and even silicone baby bibs.
 This printing method involves using heat and pressure to transfer a design onto a surface, resulting in a permanent bond between the design and the material.
-In this article, we will explore the basics of heat transfer printing, including what it is, its history, how it works, different methods, advantages and disadvantages, applications in various industries, equipment and materials required, tips for achieving high-quality prints, and frequently asked questions.

 What is Heat Transfer Printing?